felixleopoldo/benchpress/docs/source/available_graphs.rst

 ``trilearn_cta``
 -------------------
-This is the Christmas tree algorithm for generating decomposable graph implemented in the *trilearn* PyPi package.
+This is the Christmas tree algorithm for generating decomposable graph implemented in the PyPi package `trilearn <https://pypi.org/project/trilearn/>`_.

 .. rubric:: Example